 Healthy digestion is about more than what you eat.
-It’s also about slowing down, chewing your food, going with the flow, and cultivating your intuition.
+It’s also about slowing down, chewing your food, and cultivating your intuition.

 Like many people, I grew up thinking that digestion was a straightforward process.
 You eat food, you digest it, and that’s about it.